 - Fees apply to process, propose and manage the agreement.
 You must speak to a trustee about the fees they may charge.

-- You may not be released from all debts, for further information see: What debts does a personal insolvency agreement cover?
+- You may not be released from all debts, for further information see: What does a PIA cover?

-Financial counsellors can help and are available in every state and territory.
-Their services can be free, independent and confidential.
+Financial counsellors can help you and are available in every state and territory.
+Their services are free, independent and confidential.
 They can provide advice about your financial situation and recommend the best option for you to deal with unmanageable debt.

 Know your options